Educated in London (BA) and Cambridge (PhD), I taught at the University of Manchester and the Open University before coming to Magdalen in 2008.

-- Greek lyric: a selection (Cambridge Greek and Latin Classics), in production with Cambridge UP
+- Greek lyric: a selection (Cambridge Greek and Latin Classics), Cambridge (2018)

-- Edited jointly with Thomas Phillips, Textual events: performance and the lyric in early Greece, in production with Oxford UP (includes single-authored article ‘Lyric minds’)
+- Edited jointly with Thomas Phillips, Textual events: performance and the lyric in early Greece, Oxford 2018 (includes single-authored article ‘Lyric minds’)

 - ‘Group minds in Classical Athens?
 Chorus and demos as case studies of collective cognition’, forthcoming in D. Cairns et al. eds.
 The History of Distributed Cognition (Edinburgh 2018).

 - ‘Performance, reperformance, pre-performance: the paradox of repeating the unique in Pindaric epinician and beyond’, in R. Hunter and A. Uhlig eds., Reperformance in ancient culture (Cambridge 2017) 42-62

 - Jointly with Tim Power, ‘Another look at female choruses in Classical Athens’, Classical Antiquity 34 (2015) 252-95.